JackKuo666/QALoop/platform/README.md

 ## Research and Citation

-If you use this system or accompanying datasets in a publication, please describe in the paper: **annotation dimensions and guideline version**, **export format and field meanings**, and add the paper title, venue, and BibTeX here (placeholder "coming soon" if not yet published).
+This platform is the **Expert Validation Platform** component of QALoop.
+If you use it in a publication, please cite the QALoop ICDM paper and describe **annotation dimensions and guideline version**, **export format and field meanings**.
+See the [root README](https://github.com/JackKuo666/QALoop#citation) for BibTeX.

 ## Roadmap